PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 06:05:52
+Last updated: 2024-04-12 06:06:25
-Random Quote: I'm not in the meth business.
-I'm in the empire business. - Walter White
+Random Quote: Sandy Rivers: "I don't know what went wrong."Robin: "Well, proposing a three way was bad.
+Starting without us was worse.
+Finishing in the hallway was the nail in the coffin." - Robin Scherbatsky